Santos Manuel Student Union

 Physical Demands: The physical demands described here are representative of those that must be met by an employee to successfully perform the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.

 While performing the duties of this job, the employee is regularly required to talk or hear.
 The employee is frequently required to sit; use hands to finger, handle, or feel and reach with hands and arms.
 The employee is occasionally required to stand and walk.
-The employee must frequently lift and/or move up to 10 pounds and occasionally lift and/or move up to 25 pounds.
+The employee must frequently lift and/or move up to 10 pounds and occasionally lift and/or move up to 40 pounds.
+Specific vision abilities required by this job include close vision.

 Work Environment The work environment characteristics described here are representative of those an employee encounters while performing the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.